-Hey have some fun.
-Practice writing real estate clauses by putting the questions to be answered then putting it into words.
+Hey, have some fun.
+Practice writing for sale by owner clauses by putting the questions to be answered then putting it into words.

 Not every clause will have the waiver clause.
 Not every clause will have a cost attached.

-If you do write your own real estate clauses on the contract, I'd suggest you ask your lawyer to go over those clauses with you and let you know if they are satisfactory.
+If you do write your own for sale by owner clauses on the contract, I'd suggest you ask your lawyer to go over those clauses with you and let you know if they are satisfactory.